 - Papery, tan to red seed pods that turn brown and fall off during autumn.

-The tree commonly grows along highways or in disturbed areas, but it could also take up residence in your yard.
+This tree commonly grows alongside highways or in disturbed areas, but it could also take up residence in your yard.

 Call Mr. Tree if You Have a Tree of Heaven in Your Yard

 Mr. Tree can remove your Tree of Heaven and help ensure that you won’t have an infestation of Spotted Lanternflies on your property.
-If you see this tree on your yard, contact us online or call 484-999-0040.
-It’s important to have a tree professional handle this tree because it is known to regenerate quickly if not properly taken care of.
+If you see this tree on your yard, contact us online or call 484-999-0040 It’s important to have a professional handle this tree because it is known to grow back quickly if not properly taken care of.